MarkHedleyJones/dotfiles/README.md

-# Dependencies
+# dotFiles

-This guide is intended to be run on Ubuntu 18.04
+This guide is intended to be run on Ubuntu 18.04.
+I use this guide to keep a consistent system configuration between machines and reduce setup-time on fresh installs.

+Please note: I use a Colmak keyboard layout and my i3 configuration is adjusted to suit this.

 ## Window Manager (i3 & gnome-shell)
 This will install a vanilla gnome environment, i3-gaps, dmenu-extended and the configuration files from this repo.